NitroxHead/jupyter-book-blog/posts/image-examples.md

+---
+title: "Working with Images in Blog Posts"
+date: "2024-03-17"
+description: "This post demonstrates various ways to include and format images in your Jupyter Book blog posts, from basic markdown syntax to advanced MyST features."
+---

 # Working with Images in Blog Posts

-*March 17, 2024*

 This post demonstrates various ways to include and format images in your Jupyter Book blog posts, from basic markdown syntax to advanced MyST features.